IzikMartinez/Dotnet5_WebAPI/readme.md

-﻿This program has its own repository, and can be run from VS Code by hitting F5.
+﻿This program reads and writes to a MongoDB instance running on port 27017 with host name "localhost"

-The API can be tested using Postman or Swagger using the URI https://localhost:5001
+The API can be tested with Postman or Swagger using the URI https://localhost:5001

 POST and GET operations can be sent to https://localhost:5001/items.
 Using GET like this will return all items in the database